Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Algorithm

-Parametric models such as 3DMM~\cite{blanz1999morphable} are popularly used in 3D face reconstruction to represent complex face shapes with a low dimensional parametric vector.
+Some statistical parametric models, like 3DMM~\cite{blanz1999morphable} and FaceWareHouse~\cite{cao2013facewarehouse}, are popularly used in 3D face reconstruction to represent a complex face shape with a low dimensional parametric vector.
 This kind of representation makes optimization and learning based 3D face reconstruction easier.
-However, linear parametric models are only good for \emph{interpolation} in the shape space of normal 3D faces but do not work well for \emph{extrapolation} in 3D caricature shape space.
-Therefore, to reconstruct 3D models from 2D caricatures, we adopt the deformation representation to recover 3D caricature shape, which is used in~\cite{wu2018alive}.
+However, linear parametric models are only good for interpolation in the shape space of 3D normal faces but do not work well for extrapolation in 3D caricature shape space.
+Therefore, to recover exaggerated 3D shapes of various caricatures, we adopt a vertex based deformation representation.
 Compared with 3D Euclidean coordinates, this deformation representation is suitable to represent local and large deformation in a natural way, which makes the reconstructed exaggerated meshes more natural and match the input 2D caricature quite well.

-To make our paper self-contained, we first introduce the deformation representation between two models with consistent connectivity and then give the algorithm details on how to recover the 3D caricature shape from the 2D landmarks.
-Firstly, we treat one model as a template and another as a target deformed model.
-We denote the position of the $i^{\rm th}$ vertex $v_i$ on the template as $\mathbf{p}_i$ and the $i^{\rm th}$ vertex $v_i$ on the target as $\mathbf{p}_i'$.
-We can define the deformation gradient in the one-ring neighborhood of $v_i$ from the template to the target as an affine transformation matrix $\mathbf{T}_i$ by minimizing
+To make our paper self-contained, we first introduce the deformation representation between two meshes with the same topology.

+Suppose there are two meshes with the same topology, which means the number of vertices, the order of vertices, and the connectivity of vertices of them are all identical.
+We treat one mesh as a reference mesh and another as a target deformed mesh.
+We denote the position of the $i^{\rm th}$ vertex $v_i$ on the reference as $\mathbf{p}_i$ and the $i^{\rm th}$ vertex $v_i$ on the target as $\mathbf{p}_i'$.
+We can define the deformation matrix in the one-ring neighborhood of $v_i$ from the reference to the target as an affine transformation matrix $\mathbf{T}_i$ by minimizing

 where $\mathcal{N}_i$ is the neighborhood index set of $v_i$, and $c_{ij}$ is the cotangent weight~\cite{botsch2007linear} to avoid discretization bias in deformation.
-With polar decomposition, the deformation matrix $\mathbf{T}_i$ can be decomposed into a rigid component represented by a rotation matrix $\mathbf{R}_i$ and a non-rigid component represented by a real symmetry matrix $\mathbf{S}_i$, as $\mathbf{T}_i$ = $\mathbf{R}_i$$\mathbf{S}_i$.
+With polar decomposition, the deformation matrix $\mathbf{T}_i$ can be decomposed into a rigid component represented by a rotation matrix $\mathbf{R}_i$ and a non-rigid component represented by a real symmetry matrix $\mathbf{S}_i$, as $\mathbf{T}_i = \mathbf{R}_i\mathbf{S}_i$.

 To obtain efficient linear combination, we use the axis-angle representation~\cite{diebel2006representing} to replace the rotation matrix $\mathbf{R}_i$.
 Following Rodrigues' rotation formula, for the $i^{\rm th}$ vertex $v_i$, we denote the cross-product matrix and rotation angle by $\mathbf{K}_i$, $\theta_i$.
 We can convert $\mathbf{R}_i$ to a matrix logarithm notation: